 - Membrane process – The electrolysis using metal anodes and cathodes partitioned by Cation Exchange Membranes

 The membrane process has, indeed, passed through various stages of design and development.
-It has become the consensus of expert opinion that the membrane electrolysis will be the predominant process for chlor alkali production in the future.
+It has become the consensus of expert opinion that membrane electrolysis will be the predominant process for Chlor alkali production in the future.
 This is based on the following advantages :

-- Reduced energy consumption in the membrane chlor-alkali process through the utilization of perfluoro membranes suitable for production of 30-33 % NaOH.
+- Reduced energy consumption in the membrane Chlor-alkali process through the utilization of perfluoro membranes suitable for the production of 30-33 % NaOH.

-- Lower investment cost due to simplicity of electrolysis cell and less space requirements for
+- Lower investment cost due to simplicity of electrolysis cell and fewer space requirements for

 - Ease of operation, high operational

-- Lower operating cost due to high life expectancy for electrolysers and 3 years service life of the membranes and also due to less personnel requirement for cell operation and maintenance.
+- Lower operating cost due to high life expectancy for electrolyzers and 3 years service life of the membranes and also due to less personnel requirement for cell operation and maintenance.